 c) the east coast of the Yucatan Peninsula (from Isla Contoy to Xcalak, including the atoll of Banco Chinchorro, where the Mesoamerican reef, the second largest barrier reef on the planet, is located).

-Many of these species are found in small areas, for example the Lacandonia schismatica plant only exists in a couple of square kilometers of the Lacandon Jungle in Chiapas.
+Many of these species are found in small areas, for example, the Lacandonia schismatics plant only exists in a couple of square kilometers of the Lacandon Jungle in Chiapas.

-In Mexico there are more than 60 native groups, many of them located in areas with high biodiversity.
+In Mexico, there are more than 60 native groups, many of them located in areas with high biodiversity.
 Thus, it is in the indigenous and rural territories where a significant portion of the national biodiversity and the ecosystem services associated with this wealth are protected.
 Biodiversity and culture transform and shape each other.
-Human groups and their culture (their tastes, knowledge, activities, rituals, etc.) are a novel force in the evolution of species, thanks to the domestication of plants and animals that has contributed to and transformed natural wealth.
-At the same time, regional biodiversity shapes the food, religious, social and economic practices and habits of human groups.
-In the codices and other historical documents it can be seen that the number of species used by the inhabitants of Mexico in the 16th century was as great as the current one.
-Corn, diverse beans and pumpkins, cotton, avocado, vanilla and other important species originated in Mexico, where they were domesticated.
+Human groups and their culture (their tastes, knowledge, activities, rituals, etc.) are a novel force in the evolution of species, thanks to the domestication of plants and animals that have contributed to and transformed natural wealth.
+At the same time, regional biodiversity shapes the food, religious, social, and economic practices and habits of human groups.
+In the codices and other historical documents, it can be seen that the number of species used by the inhabitants of Mexico in the 16th century was as great as the current one.
+Corn, diverse beans and pumpkins, cotton, avocado, vanilla, and other important species originated in Mexico, where they were domesticated.

 Biodiversity at risk

-Habitat degradation may be due to deforestation where vegetation cover is partially or totally removed to make way for agricultural, livestock, urbanization or industrialization activities.
-The removal of vegetation cover can also generate the fragmentation of habitats, leaving islands more or less isolated in the midst of transformed environments.
+Habitat degradation may be due to deforestation where vegetation cover is partially or removed to make way for agricultural, livestock, urbanization, or industrialization activities.
+The removal of vegetation cover can also generate the fragmentation of habitats, leaving islands more or less isolated amid transformed environments.
 This generates adverse conditions for many groups of living beings that end up disappearing in these patches.

 Fossil fuel combustion and deforestation, which have increased the concentration of atmospheric carbon dioxide (CO2) by 30 percent in the last three centuries (more than half of this increase occurred in the last 40 years).
 The concentration of methane has doubled and the concentrations of other gases that contribute to global warming have increased.

-It is expected that over the course of this century, if the course of the fossil-fuel economy is not drastically changed, these gases will cause the fastest climate change the Earth has experienced since the end of the last ice age 18,000 years ago - or perhaps much earlier.
+It is expected that over this century if the course of the fossil-fuel economy is not drastically changed, these gases will cause the fastest climate change the Earth has experienced since the end of the last ice age 18,000 years ago - or perhaps much earlier.

 Virtually all fisheries on the planet are overexploited.